Camosun College is CLOSED, Feb. 4, 2025

 • Develop your advocacy skills.
 Learn to navigate public policy and advocate for access to dental hygiene services.

 • Proven record of success.
-For over 35 years Camosun College has been a leader in dental hygiene education.
-Camosun's dental hygiene diploma students score well above average and average.
-In recent years Camosun students have had a 100 per cent pass rate for the national dental hygiene board exams.
+For over 35 years Camosun has been a leader in dental hygiene education.
+Students score well above average and average.
+In recent years, students have had a 100 percent pass rate for the national dental hygiene board exams.

 • Flexible online study options.
-Study full-time over one year, or part-time for up to five years.
+Study full-time over one year (see note below), or part-time for up to five years.

 Career paths